Hassan Mohamed Hussein

 Hassan Mohamed Hussein "Muungaab" حسن محمد حسين مونجاب) is a Somali politician.
-He served as Mayor of Mogadishu & Governor of the Banaadir region between 27 February 2014 to 26 October 2015.
-He also served as State Minister of Justice between August 2016 to 8 February 2017.
+He served twice as Mayor of Mogadishu & Governor of the Banaadir region between 27 February 2014 and 26 October 2015 and 28 may 2025 to current.
+He also served as State Minister of Justice between August 2016 and 8 February 2017 and became the chief of military court of Somalia.

 Early life and education

 Hussein was born in Shabelada dhaxe Region on 31 March 1972.

 Hussein hails from southern Somalia.
-He belongs to the Abgaal Hawiye clan.
+He belongs to the Galmaax Abgaal Hawiye clan.

 Hussein and his family came to Mogadishu in the late 1980s.
 After graduating from high school he moved to Sudan.
 Hussein has a Bachelor and Master Degree's in Shariah Wal Qanun from International University of Africa located in Sudan.

 Hussein previously served as a chairman in the Somali Armed Forces' military court.

 Mayor of Mogadishu

 Appointment

 On 27 February 2014, Hussein was appointed Mayor of Mogadishu and Governor of the Banaadir region by presidential decree.
 Part of an effort to firm up on municipal security, the appointment came after consultations between President Hassan Sheikh Mohamud, Prime Minister Abdiweli Sheikh Ahmed and Interior Minister Abdullahi Godah Barre.
 Hussein replaced Mohamed Nur (Tarsan) in the mayorship.